One drone was “snuffed out” in a video from the field, but others kept flying.

 “At the beginning, it will be difficult to learn to fly,” the Tumbler-Cam manual warns.
 “Seek the guidance of an experienced pilot to learn faster.”

-Critics say that the Tumbler doesn’t hold up well in light wind, which may have come into play during the Wagner expedition.
+Critics say that the Tumbler doesn’t hold up well in light wind, which may have come into play during the alleged Wagner expedition.

 In one segment of the video, the operators try to get their drone to work.